Fleas and Ticks

-At True Carnivores, we are believers of treating fleas and ticks in the most non-invasive and natural way possible as not to compromise the health of your pet.
+We are believers in treating fleas in the most non-invasive and natural way possible so as not to compromise the health of your pet.
 Fleas and ticks start rearing their ugly little heads just as the summer months begin.
 Mild weather and high humidity create the perfect breeding grounds for them causing their populations to explode.
-We call this; “infestation”.

 What’s the difference between fleas and ticks?

 Fleas: Tiny, wingless, jumping bugs that live in your pet’s fur, drink their blood, and lay lots and lots of eggs.
 They will jump (as high as 7 inches) on and off your pet to bite you, or any other mammal they can get to.
 Annoying, but easy to eradicate.